 Prohibition Against Investment Company Act Registration

-The fifth and final condition requires that the fund: (i) not be registered under the Investment Company Act of 1940 and (ii) not elected to be treated as a business development company pursuant to the Investment Company Act.
+The fifth and final condition requires that the fund: (i) not be registered under the Investment Company Act of 1940 and (ii) not elected to be treated as a business development company under the Investment Company Act.
 This requirement should not significantly affect most venture capital funds.

-The venture capital exemption from investment adviser registration also does not apply to advisers to a fund which has elected to be treated as a business development company under the Investment Company Act.
+The venture capital exemption from investment adviser registration also does not apply to advisers to a fund that has elected to be treated as a business development company under the Investment Company Act.
 A business development company is a form of publicly traded private equity fund designed to provide capital to small, developing, and financially troubled companies.
-Advisers to such funds will be required to register as an investment adviser with the SEC, unless another exemption applies.
+Advisers to such funds must register as investment advisers with the SEC unless another exemption applies.